luigicalligaris/dcfake77/README.md

 - Using a breadboard to assemble the setup is helpful.
 The ESP32/8266 can fit straight into the breadboard, but take care that most ESP32 boards do not fit very well on single-tile breadboards, leaving access to just one row of pins on one side of the board.
 Still, this is enough for our application.
 The Raspberry Pi will require female-to-male 100-mil jumper wires from the 40-pin header to the breadboard.

 ### ESP32 implementation
 This implementation drives the PWM at 77.5 kHZ using the led PWM library.
+Note that your ESP may be a bit off in terms of 1st harmonic frequency, if it doesn't work for you, play a bit around this setting.

 - Choose the pin you want to use for signal output on the ESP32 (in this example, GPIO16).
 - Wire the resistor to it and then wire the coil in series with the resistor to the GND pin on the ESP32.